Teens, Driving, and ADHD

 6 Tips for the Road

-These six strategies may help you help your teen with ADHD get used to driving.
+These ideas may help you help your child get used to driving.

-Drive safely yourself.
+2. Drive safely yourself.
+That includes not using your cell phone for any reason while driving.
 Monahan likes to have parents of her students ride in the back seat while she's teaching.
 That way they can learn exactly what's expected of the teen driver.
 Then the whole family practices what they've learned.
-"Parents have to be really motivated to adopt good driving behavior."

-Consider driver rehab.
-Rehab courses often supplement standard driver ed.
-They focus on the individual teen's attention, judgment, and impulsivity issues as they relate to driving.
-Some programs are designed for teens with ADHD.
-"There's such a demand from parents," Monahan says.
+4. Consider "driver rehab."
+Your child can take these courses in addition to standard driver ed.
+They focus on attention, judgment, and impulsivity issues as they relate to driving.